adhishthite/chatgpt-mini/README.md

 (c) 2023 by Adhish Thite.
 All rights reserved.

-Made with :heart: in India.
+Made with ❤️ in India.